-Peace education for reconciliation
+Peace and reconciliation

-Peace education is conducted differently around the world, often influenced by the history of different countries.
-This course will use three case studies to provide an overview of existing concepts and understandings of peace education for reconciliation.
+Concepts of peace and reconciliation are different around the world, often influenced by the history of different countries.
+This course will use several cases and illustrations to provide an overview of existing concepts and understandings of peace and reconciliation.
+While peace and reconciliation has been strongly influenced by the events of the Second World War, the resulting orientations and understandings are very different.

-While peace education in Germany and Japan is strongly influenced by the events of the Second World War, the resulting orientations and understandings are very different.
-In South Africa, peace education is focused more on addressing social and gender-based violence that is rooted in the historical violence of colonialism and apartheid and their deep structural legacies of racial inequality.
+In South Africa, for example, peace education is focused more on addressing social and gender-based violence that is rooted in the historical violence of colonialism and apartheid and their deep structural legacies of racial inequality.
 While the Truth and Reconciliation Commission (TRC) has become a model for transitional justice intervention and interracial reconciliation, it has also drawn harsh criticism as post-apartheid South Africa remains one of the most unequal societies in the world.

-Based on the three case studies, students will reflect on their own context-related understanding of peace education for reconciliation and discuss what continued development is necessary in their own context.
+Based on the illustrations from South Africa's, Japan's and Germany's multiple experiences with peace education and reconciliation, students will reflect on their own context-related understanding of peace education for reconciliation and discuss what continued development is necessary in their own context.